VAli-designs/VAli-designs.github.io/content/pages/studies.md

 ---
-metaDescription: 'All About users - UX Research in France'
+title: UX Studies
-metaTitle: 'All About users - UX Research in France'
+metaTitle: All About users - User Testing, UX Research in France
-title: 'UX Studies'
+metaDescription: Conversion Rate, Upsell rate improvement, User Research before UX Design here are a few of our customers stories
-discoverButtonText: 'Discover the study'
+discoverButtonText: Discover the study
 ---